Steve Shondell

-Steve Shondell is an American volleyball coach.
+Steve Shondell is a retired American volleyball coach.

 Family

-Notable volleyball coaches run in the Shondell family.
-His father, Dr. Don Shondell, was the head coach at Ball State University in Muncie for 34 seasons, and is a charter member of the AVCA Hall of Fame.
-Shondell played for his father at Ball State from 1974–77 before becoming head coach at Muncie Burris.
-Shondell's brother Dave Shondell is head Women's Volleyball coach at Purdue University and his other brother John is Dave's assistant at Purdue.
+Shondell's father, Dr. Don Shondell, was the head coach at Ball State University in Muncie for 34 seasons, and is a charter member of the AVCA Hall of Fame.
+Shondell played for his father at Ball State from 1974 to 1977 before becoming head coach at Muncie Burris.
+Shondell's brother Dave Shondell is the head coach of the women's volleyball team at Purdue University, his brother John is currently an assistant coach for the women's volleyball team at the University of Wisconsin, and his nephew, Kyle, is currently the head women's volleyball coach at Butler University.

 Ball State

-Shondell was hired by Ball State University to be their next Head Women's Volleyball Coach on April 13, 2010.
+Shondell was hired by Ball State University as Head Women's Volleyball Coach on April 13, 2010.

 In his first season as the Cardinals' head coach, Shondell was named the Mid-American Conference Coach of the Year after guiding the team to a 24–5 (14–2 MAC) record and the program's first MAC Regular Season title since 2002.
 The Cardinals also enjoyed national attention during the season, appearing on the front page of ESPN.com's College Sports section in a Nov.
 18, 2010 story by Dave Reed.